AdobeDocs/commerce-admin.en/help/content-design/aem-assets-configure-commerce.md

 Set up requires the following steps.

 1. Enable the Commerce Eventing framework by configuring Adobe I/O events on the application server and in the Admin.
-1. Enable data synchronization between Adobe Commerce and AEM Assets by using the Assets Rules Engine Service API to configure the connection
+1. Enable data synchronization between Adobe Commerce and AEM Assets by using the Assets Rules Engine Service API to configure the connection.
-1. Enable the AEM Assets integration in the Admin
+1. Enable the AEM Assets integration in the Admin.

 ### Enable the Commerce Eventing framework